JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 OpenRowingMonitor treats rest intervals similar to normal time based intervals, with the exception that the rowing engine is forced to stop collecting metrics during that interval.
 A PM5 considers a rest interval an attribute of a normal interval, and it isn't an independent entity.
 In [CsafeManagerService.js](../app/peripherals/ble/pm5/csafe-service/CsafeManagerService.js) this is managed by adding a rest interval to OpenRowingMonitor's workout schedule.

 In reporting, we indeed see the PM5 skipping the split/interval reporting when the pause starts, and including the rest data with the split reporting after the pause has ended.
-In OpenRowingMonitor this behaviour is replicated by not reporting the start of a pause as a split, and combining the data from the active split and the rest split.
-Although the underlying datasets are largely disjunct (as rest intervals have little data associated with them), a key issue is the reporting of the intervalType and workoutDurationType in [0x0031 General Status](#0x0031-general-status), and the intervalType [0x0037 "Split Data"](#0x0037-split-data).
-Where the intervaltype in 0x0037 "Split Data" should indicate 'Time' or 'Distance', the intervalType in 0x0037 should idicate 'Rest'????
+This is consistent with the approach that a rest interval only is an extension of an active interval.
+In OpenRowingMonitor this behaviour is replicated by not reporting the start of a pause as new split, and combining the data from the active split and the rest split.
+Although the underlying datasets are largely disjunct (as rest intervals have little data associated with them), a key issue is the reporting of the IntervalType, WorkoutState and workoutDurationType in [0x0031 General Status](#0x0031-general-status), and the intervalType [0x0037 "Split Data"](#0x0037-split-data).

+In starting a pause our traces show that message [0x0031 General Status](#0x0031-general-status)'s 'IntervalType' is set from `IntervalTypes.INTERVALTYPE_DIST` to `IntervalTypes.INTERVALTYPE_REST`.
+[0x0037 "Split Data"](#0x0037-split-data)'s 'IntervalType' reports an `IntervalTypes.INTERVALTYPE_DIST`.
+For the GeneralStatus message, the workout target clearly contains an element of OpenRowingMonitor's 'sessionState' object (i.e. verify if the sessionState is paused).

 ### Message grouping and timing